bloomberg/chef-bcpc/README.md

 # chef-bcpc

-chef-bcpc is a set of [Chef](https://github.com/opscode/chef) cookbooks that build a highly-available [OpenStack](http://www.openstack.org/) cloud.
+chef-bcpc is a set of [Chef](https://github.com/opscode/chef) cookbooks that build a highly-available [OpenStack](http://www.openstack.org/) cloud..

 The cloud consists of head nodes (OpenStack controller services, Ceph Mons, etc.) and work nodes (hypervisors).